 Automated market makers (AMM) enable unstoppable, automated, and decentralized trading using algorithms to price assets in liquidity pools.
 Traditional exchanges require buyers, sellers, and a central reserve of assets.
-In contrast, AMM exchanges crowdsource liquidity and use bots called smart contracts to execute trades.
+In contrast, AMM exchanges crowdsource liquidity and use smart contracts to execute trades.

-In 2021, AMM exchanges are processing billions of dollars worth of on-chain transactions every day.
+In 2021, AMM-based exchanges are processing billions of dollars worth of on-chain transactions every day.
 Uniswap, Sushi, Balancer, and Curve Finance are a few top crypto decentralized exchanges using the AMM model to deliver DeFi to the masses.

 Each AMM takes a slightly different approach, but the general idea is the same.